Chairman of the Chinese Communist Party: Establishment

-The 1969 Party Constitution (adopted by the 9th Congress) introduced the post of a single vice-chairman, in order to give more authority to Lin Biao as Mao's successor.
-The 1973 Constitution (adopted by the 10th Congress) re-introduced the collective vice-chairmanship.
-In 1976, Hua Guofeng was named First Vice-chairman of the Central Committee, a post previously held unofficially by Liu Shaoqi from 1956 to 1966; Zhou Enlai from 1973 to 1975; and Deng Xiaoping in 1975 in the capacity of "Vice-Chairman in charge of the day-to-day work of the Central Committee".
+The 1969 CCP Constitution (adopted by the 9th Congress) introduced the post of a single vice chairman, in order to give more authority to Lin Biao as Mao's successor.
+The 1973 Constitution (adopted by the 10th Congress) re-introduced the collective vice chairmanship.
+In 1976, Hua Guofeng was named the first vice chairman of the Central Committee, a post previously held unofficially by Liu Shaoqi from 1956 to 1966; Zhou Enlai from 1973 to 1975; and Deng Xiaoping in 1975 in the capacity of "Vice Chairman in charge of the day-to-day work of the Central Committee".

-The 1975 Chinese Constitution reinforced the influence of the party on the state.
-The Central Committee (and, by extension, its chairman) was placed before the National People's Congress.
+The 1975 constitution reinforced the influence of the party on the state.
+The National Defense Council was abolished.
 Article 15 made the Chairman the commander-in-chief of the People's Liberation Army ("the Chairman of the Central Committee of the Chinese Communist Party leads all the armed forces of the country").

-These changes were reversed by the 1982 Constitution of the People's Republic of China which placed the Party below the State and created a state CMC in parallel to the Party CMC.
+Abolishment

 Although Hua Guofeng succeeded Mao as party chairman, by 1978 he had lost power to vice chairman Deng Xiaoping, who at that point had become the de facto leader of China.
 By the 1980s, the CCP leadership desired to prevent a single leader from rising above the party, as Mao had done.

-Accordingly, the post of chairman was abolished in 1982.
-Most of its functions were transferred to the revived post of General Secretary.
+On September 1, 1982, the CCP convened its Twelfth Congress, during which it resolved to amend the CCP Constitution to eliminate the position of Chairman of the Central Committee, retaining only the role of General Secretary of the Central Committee.
+It established that the responsibilities of the General Secretary would include convening meetings of the Politburo of the Central Committee and the Standing Committee of the Politburo, as well as presiding over the operations of the Central Committee Secretariat.
 The party's last chairman, Hu Yaobang, transferred to the post of General Secretary.